On-Site & Shop Passivation Services

 Astro Pak has almost 60 years of experience perfecting our passivation chemistries and processes.
 We bring that expertise, along with our state-of-the-art equipment and highly trained personnel, on-site to your facility to perform preoperational or maintenance cleaning and passivation on your systems and equipment.

-For components, parts and sub-systems that can be serviced out-of-place, Astro Pak’s nationwide shop facilities are well suited to affordably meet your cleaning and passivation requirements.
-We have state-of-the-art facilities that can accommodate parts of all sizes and volumes, including dip tanks up to 40ft and overhead bridge cranes with 4 ton lifting capacity for oversized parts.
+For components, parts, and sub-systems that can be serviced out-of-place, Astro Pak’s nationwide shop facilities are well suited to affordably meet your cleaning requirements.
+We have state-of-the-art facilities that can accommodate parts of all sizes and volumes, including dip tanks up to 40ft and overhead bridge cranes with 4-ton lifting capacity for oversized parts.
 Additionally, we offer pick-up and delivery services as well as cGMP compliant documentation packages at the end of each job.
 Our highly skilled technicians and controlled environments ensure consistent quality and compliance to industry and customer-specific standards.

 Astro Pak prides itself on a long legacy of meeting and exceeding the standards set forth by a variety of organizations in numerous industries, including ASTM, ASME, SAE, SEMI and FDA, to name a few.

 What is Passivation?

 Passivation is a chemical treatment for stainless steel and other alloys that enhances the ability of the treated surfaces to resist corrosion.

 There are many benefits of passivated equipment and systems:

 - Allows you to extend system maintenance intervals